 Each of these styles offers a wide variety of characteristics and functions to choose from to suit each cowboy accordingly.
 And while you may have the old western-style boot in mind when you think of cowboy boots, today’s cowboy boots have come a long way.

-As we mentioned above, the pointed boots are the oldest in history that have facilitated the lives of horse-riding cowboys everywhere.
-Their design made for easy access to the stirrup, along with slippery leather outsoles, to make getting your feet in and out as smoothly as possible.
+As we mentioned above, the pointed boots are the oldest in history and have facilitated the lives of horse-riding cowboys everywhere.
+Their design made for easy access to the stirrup and slippery leather outsoles to make getting your feet in and out as smooth as possible.

 Boots made with a round toe have become a favorite by many because they offer more wiggle room for your toes!
 So whether you have a wide foot or not, you can expect to feel comfortable with them, and they also make getting your feet in and out of the stirrup easier.

-Round-toe boots include ropers, made with a short shaft and heel; these are ideal for riding and walking or for a casual night out.
-Square-toed boots have to be the most comfortable to cowboys’ feet, being that they have the most space in the toe area so those who have wide feet can enjoy them without feeling uncomfortably tight.
+Round-toe boots include ropers, made with a short shaft and heel, ideal for riding and walking or for a casual night out.
+Square-toed boots have to be the most comfortable for cowboys’ feet, being that they have the most space in the toe area, so those with wide feet can enjoy them without feeling uncomfortably tight.

-The downside to them is that they don’t slide easily into the stirrup as the pointed boots do, so these usually are used as work boots instead of riding boots.
-Contrarily to the pointed toe boots, the snip boots have a pointy tip cut bluntly off with a square finish versus a pointy one.
+The downside is that they don’t slide easily into the stirrup like the pointed boots, so these are usually used as work boots instead of riding boots.
+Contrarily to the pointed-toe boots, the snip boots have a pointy tip cut bluntly off with a square finish versus a pointy one.

 This style is one of the newer designs that adds a classier look to the everyday cowboy lifestyle.
-If you have wide feet, then the best boots for you would be the broad square toe finish, as these are twice as spacious as the regular square toe boots.
+If you have wide feet, the best boots for you would be the broad square-toe finish, which is twice as spacious as the regular square-toe boots.

-Not only does it offer more space in the front for your toes, but they also give you plenty of room in the ball of the feet to provide comfort all day long.
+Not only does it offer more space in the front for your toes, but it also gives you plenty of room in the ball of the feet to provide comfort all day long.

 Cowboy Boots with Pointed Toes Aren’t Just for Cowboys.

-The good thing about this boots style is that you don’t need to order a size up since they designed
+The good thing about this boot style is that you don’t need to order a size up since they designed

 them to have some space due to their pointed style.
 Cowboy boots usually have a high heel with traditionally stacked leather that varies from a practical, sturdy boot to fashionable ones containing exotic skins such as alligator, snake, ostrich, and buffalo leather.